The Mission of New College

 Across the bay (which is home to the longest studied population of wild dolphins) lies Mote Marine Laboratory, a research and education facility known for studies on dolphins, sharks, manatees, sea turtles and other marine and estuarine topics.
 Public beaches on Lido and Siesta Keys provide access to the clear waters of the Gulf of Mexico and long stretches of fine white sand.

-In addition to the urban fabric adjacent to the coast, Sarasota County’s land area is roughly one -quarter protected natural lands - over 150 square miles of native habitat have been protected, which afford a wide range of recreational and research opportunities.
+In addition to the urban fabric adjacent to the coast, Sarasota County’s land area is roughly one-third protected natural lands - over 150 square miles of native habitat have been protected, which afford a wide range of recreational and research opportunities.

 Because retirement plays a major economic and cultural role in Sarasota, young people are especially valued here, perhaps as an antidote to the Florida motif of aging, and for the contribution they can make to the growing economy.
 In contrast to a large university center, students in Sarasota don't have to compete with thousands of other students and new graduates for jobs or recognition.
 In fact, if a student fancies herself or himself a budding entrepreneur, or is looking for work experience, Sarasota is an excellent place to be.